top of page

 "Hurricane Irma - the path of destruction", by Sky News, is a short documentary depicting the path traveled by Hurricane Irma.

-Myth 2: “I live in Central Florida and haven’t had damage before — I’ll be fine.”
+Myth 2: “I live in Central Florida for Several Years and haven’t had damage before — I’ll be fine.”

-Assuming safety based on past experiences can be misleading.
+Assuming safety based on past self experiences can be misleading.
 Each storm has its own unique path and intensity.
-According to NOAA, there have been over 60 hurricanes recorded in Florida since 1851, affecting homes even in previously "safe" regions.
-Take paths for Mathew and Michel, Category 5 Hurricanes, which were very close to land but fortunately never did.
+According to NOAA, over 60 hurricanes have been recorded in Florida since 1851, affecting homes even in previously "safe" regions.
+Take the paths of Mathew and Michel, both Category 5 Hurricanes, which approached land but fortunately never made direct hits.
+That it did not reach before, it does not mean it can't.
+Even indirect hits are devastating.

 Consistency is key.
 Regularly review your home insurance policy and ensure it still covers hurricane damage.
 Develop a robust evacuation plan and identify safe locations to secure your property when storms approach.

-Every storm behaves differently, and we will never know the path it will take.
-Being inland may reduce storm surge risk, but not wind, flying debris, or embedded tornadoes.
-Luck is not a strategy.
-One storm can change everything.
+Every storm behaves differently, and predicting their paths can be difficult.
+Being inland may reduce storm surge risk, but it does not eliminate dangers from wind, flying debris, or embedded tornadoes.
+Relying on luck is not a strategy.
+Remember, one storm can change everything.

 Myth 3: “My windows are safe because they’re inside the lanai section.”

 While a lanai provides some shelter, it does not guarantee safety from hurricanes.
 Violent winds can still shatter windows located within these areas.
-For instance, in Hurricane Irma (2017), homes out of costal areas with non impact glass windows experienced significant damage even in sheltered areas due to remaining high wind speed from a ceasing storm.
+For example, during Hurricane Irma in 2017, homes in sheltered areas suffered significant damage, even with non-impact glass windows, due to high winds.

 To improve safety, consider installing impact windows or certified shutters.
 Don't rely solely on your lanai or location; comprehensive protection is vital.
-A lanai structure may offer minimal shielding, but it is still an opened area not rated to withstand hurricane-force winds.
-Wind can easily tear through screens or lift parts of the structure, exposing your glass to debris and high pressures.
+A lanai structure may offer minimal shielding, but it is still an open area not rated to withstand hurricane-force winds.
+Wind can easily tear through screens or lift parts of the structure, exposing your glass to debris and high pressures depending on wind rotation and direction at that moment.

-Myth 4: “The homes aside of mine will block the wind.”
+Myth 4: “The homes beside mine will block the wind.”

 Neighboring homes don’t act as shields.
-All the contrary, wind will funnel within smaller spaces, creating turbulence that increases pressure on your home.
-If anything, it can worsen the damage in narrow spaces than stopping wind to flow.
-Assuming close-by homes provide adequate protection is risky.
-Wind flow can change direction or intensity dramatically during storms.
+In fact, wind can funnel through smaller spaces, creating turbulence that increases pressure on your home.
+If anything, it can worsen damage in narrow spaces rather than stopping wind.
+Assuming nearby homes provide adequate protection is of high risk.
+Wind flow can and will change direction or intensity dramatically during storms as it advances.

 Ensure every entry point is protected.
-Use proper window and door coverings to minimize vulnerability to strong winds that could bypass nearby blocks.
+Use proper window and door coverings to minimize vulnerability to strong winds that could bypass nearby obstructions.

 Myth 5: “I’ll just protect the glass and leave the doors uncovered.”